 Philip completed his FANZCVS in Small Animal Surgery and registered as a Specialist in 2003 and is an Adjunct Professor with the University of Queensland.
 Surgical interests include: brachycephalic airway syndrome, spinal anomalies particularly of brachycephalic dogs, spinal surgery especially IVDD in chondrodystropic dogs as well as all aspects of soft tissue, neurological and orthopaedic surgery.
 As well as undertaking research projects with Westmead Children's Hospital in Sydney and the University of Queensland, he has presented at numerous conferences in Australia and overseas, published widely in Veterinary Journals as well as Textbooks.

-Philip was President of the Australian and New Zealand College of Veterinary Scientists 2010-2014 and has been on the ANZCVS Council since 2008.
-He is one of two elected member of the Veterinary Surgeons Board of Queensland.
+Philip is a Chartered Member of the AVA and an elected Member of AO.
+During 2010-2014 he was President of the Australian and New Zealand College of Veterinary Surgeon, and is currently a Councillor of the College.
+Philip has been one of two elected members of the Veterinary Surgeons Board of Queensland since 2009.

 Particular interests include Australian Marsupials and has pioneered many major surgical techniques in Koalas and Kangaroos.
 In 2014 Philip was awarded the Inaugural Conservation Award by Australia Zoo for his surgical work with wildlife.
 He was the Mark S. Bloomberg Lecturer at the 2016 NAVC Conference in Florida.